Piauí investigates first suspected case of "monkey smallpox", announces Sesapi

 Streaming

 Monkeypox is a rare viral disease transmitted by close/intimate contact with an infected person with skin lesions.
-This contact can be, for example, by hugging, kissing, massages, sexual intercourse or close and prolonged respiratory secretions.
+This contact can be, for example, by hugging, kissing, massages, sexual intercourse or respiratory secretions close and for a long time.

 “Human-to-human transmission occurs through close or direct physical contact (face-to-face, skin-to-skin, mouth-to-mouth, mouth-to-skin) with infectious lesions or mucocutaneous ulcers, including during sexual activity, droplets (and possibly short-range aerosols) or contact with contaminated materials (e.g. sheets, bedding, electronics, clothing, sex toys)”, clarifies the WHO.